City stays for the self-starter11 September 2017

 “It’s a first for the serviced residence industry.
 We have partnered with the Singapore Management University, which can translate data into actionable insights so that upcoming Lyf properties are tailormade for these target customers.”

 SACO isn’t so zealous in the en-masse pursuit of millenials, says Jafari, specifically targeting “the modern urban traveller” instead.

 “We believe that the 48-year-old executive working at Google London has more in common with the 24-year-old start-up app developer in San Francisco than the 24-year-old in Coventry does,” he says.

 So what next for Europe’s extendedstay space?
 With an already saturated market at home, are more international operators set to enter the fray?
-Ascott, reveals Koh, is open to investment and management contracts to deliver the Lyf brand to France, Germany and the UK in the near future.
+Ascott, reveals Goh, is open to investment and management contracts to deliver the lyf brand to France, Germany and the UK in the near future.

 Next year will also see the opening of La Clef Champs-Élysées Paris under The Crest Collection of unique luxury serviced residences.

 It follows the 2016 acquisition of Citadines Islington London, which is scheduled to open in 2019.